What Is an ISIC Code? (ISIC Rev. 5) | International Industry Classification

 UActivities of extraterritorial organizations and bodiesInternational organizations and similar bodies

 ISIC is global by design.
-NAICS and NACE are jurisdictional implementations designed for regional statistical and administrative needs.
+NAICS and NACE are regional systems built for their own statistical and administrative environments.
+They often map to ISIC to support international comparability.

 System Scope Primary role Common use cases